MicroStrategy/rest-api-docs/docs/common-workflows/manage-user-and-user-groups/create-security-roles.md

 ---
-title: Workflow Sample - Create Security Roles
+title: Workflow sample - Create security roles
-sidebar_label: Create Security Roles
+sidebar_label: Create security roles
 description: A security role is a set of privileges that can be assigned to users and reused from project to project.
 Security roles enable you to assign a unique set of privileges to users on a per project basis.
 They are created and maintained at the project source level and assigned to users at the project level.
 ---